canonical-web-and-design/build.snapcraft.io/README.md

 ## Local development

-First, make sure all dependencies are installed, you will need the version 6.11.3 of node:
+First, make sure all dependencies are installed, you will need node@6 (for example version 6.11.3) and npm@4 (for example version 4.6.1):

 ``` bash
 $ npm install